 Level One through Level Five are available as free downloads, while downloads of the course sets for Levels Six and Seven are only $20 each.
 You can also order printed resources for all levels.
 This sounds like there has to be a catch, but there isn't.
-You do need to print out many pages if you buy the digital files, and you might prefer to buy some of the printed resources, such as the sets of flashcards or the Level Four: Creative Companion, but you don't have to.
+You do need to print out many pages if you buy the digital files, so you might prefer to buy some of the printed resources.

 The Good and the Beautiful's (TGATB) courses for language arts and literature are challenging, so you might use a level that is below a child’s grade level.
+The newest editions of the courses (third editions have adjusted the level of the work to be more appropriate for each grade level.)
 You can use the free, online placement assessment to determine the correct starting point for each child.

 These courses cover more than language arts.
 In addition to teaching reading, spelling, composition, grammar, vocabulary, and literature, they also teach art and geography.
 (Geography is taught in Level Two and above).
 Courses up through Level Three include complete phonics and reading instruction.
 After that, reading instruction reviews phonics, but it concentrates more on literature and reading skills.

 A course book is the central item for each course.
-(The course book for Level Four comes in two books, Part 1 and Part 2.)
 The author, Jenny Phillips, recommends that the PDF version be printed in color and assembled in a three-ring binder.
-The course books have both instructional information and student worksheet activity, often combined on the same pages.
+The course books have both instructional information and student activities, often combined on the same pages.
 At all levels, students need to be able to see most, if not all, of the instructional pages since they include charts, visual aids, reading material, full-color artwork, and other essential parts of the lessons, as well as the activities that students need to complete.
 The pages with student activities generally need to be printed in color.
 In addition, parents work closely with their child in the courses up through Level Three, so course books for those levels are written for the parent to direct the lessons.
 Instructions to the parent within each lesson are in a blue font, while the content that the parent is to read to the child is in a black font.
 Printing out a course book in black and white will make this difficult to spot.
 With Level Four and above, children are expected to complete most of their work independently, although there are occasional instructions telling students to read aloud to parents, and parents will provide dictation to students.
 Assessments are also included in each course book.

 In addition to the course book, Level One and Level Two require the use of TGATB's set of Phonics Cards.
 These come with the free digital course files or you can buy pre-printed flashcards.
-Level Four introduces a similar set of Geography & Grammar Cards that will be used all the way through Level Seven.
+Level Five introduces a similar set of Geography & Grammar Cards that will be used through Level Seven.
 The inclusion of a reader (sometimes two volumes) or a "Course Companion" book varies for each level.